heyoeyo/muggled_dpt/README.md

 This repo supports the [BEiT](https://arxiv.org/abs/2106.08254) and [SwinV2](https://arxiv.org/abs/2111.09883) models from [MiDaS v3.1](https://arxiv.org/abs/2307.14460).
 It also supports the [DINOv2](https://arxiv.org/abs/2304.07193) models from [Depth-Anything](https://arxiv.org/abs/2401.10891).

 The Depth-Anything models can be downloaded from [LiheYoung/Depth-Anything](https://huggingface.co/spaces/LiheYoung/Depth-Anything/tree/main/checkpoints) repo on Hugging Face.
 The MiDaS models can be downloaded from the [isl-org/MiDaS releases page](https://github.com/isl-org/MiDaS/releases/tag/v3_1).
-Look for models with either `beit` or `swin2` in their file names, the other model types (e.g. 'levit' or 'next vit' are not currently supported).
+Look for models with either `beit` or `swin2` in their file names, the other model types (e.g. 'levit' or 'next vit') are not currently supported.

 It's worth noting that the Depth-Anything models dramatically outperform the older MiDaS v3.1 model in every respect.
 They are also exceptionally good at scaling to larger input image sizes compared to older models.
 However, the older models are still interesting for the sake of comparison and may provide better results in particular use cases.